Versapay

-Versapay is a North American financial technology company headquartered in Miami, Florida.
+Versapay is a North American financial technology company headquartered in San Francisco, California.
 Versapay specializes in account receivable software and cash application for midsized businesses.
+Versapay products include digital invoicing and customer portal, collections management, B2B payment services, cash application, reporting and reconciliation, and ERP integrations.
 It was listed on the TSX Venture Exchange under the symbol VPY between January 2010 and February 2020 when it was acquired by private equity firm Great Hill Partners for $126 million.

 In 2009, Canadian Business Magazine named Versapay Corporation the fastest growing company in Canada.
-Revenue for Versapay had grown from $50,000 in 2006 to $5.1 Million in 2008, processing an estimated $230 Million in 2008 from over 2800 clients, by 2013 - Versapay was processessing in excess of $1 billion annually.
+Revenue for Versapay had grown from $50,000 in 2006 to $5.1 Million in 2008.
+They grew from processing an estimated $230 Million in 2008 from over 2800 clients to processing over $1 billion annually in 2013.

 History

-Versapay Corporation was founded in 2006 by Michael Gokturk and Kevin Short.
 Versapay began accepting clients in 2007 as it set up the company's headquarters in Vancouver, BC.
-Versapay began to diversify its client-base by introducing a new proprietary payment processing solution for both B2B (business-to-business) and B2C (business-to-consumer) transactions.
+Versapay offered payment processing for both B2B (business-to-business) and B2C (business-to-consumer) transactions.

-Partnership with Chase Paymentech

-In January 2007, Versapay partnered with the Canadian affiliate of Chase Paymentech, a United States-based payment processing company.
-This strategic partnership allowed Versapay to begin processing commonly used electronic payment methods such as Visa, MasterCard, American Express, Discover, JCB, Interac Direct Debit and Interac Online.
-Versapay began to use the Chase name when marketing Versapay to clients in order to increase the assurance and reliability of Versapay's products.
-After building up enough reputation, Versapay stopped using the Chase name only one year later.

-Acquisition of Positive Inc

-In February 2008, Versapay acquired a 75% interest in Positive Inc., a wireless payment technology provider, to offer this option to their clients.
+In February 2008, Versapay acquired a 75% interest in Positive Inc., a wireless payment technology provider.
 In June 2010, Versapay agreed to sell its ownership in Positive Inc. back to the company in return for shares in Versapay.

-Initial Public Offering

 Versapay began trading on the TSX Venture Exchange on January 20, 2010.
 Versapay shares trade under the symbol "VPY".

-Marketing Partnership with MasterCard International

-In November 2012, Versapay signed a marketing agreement with MasterCard International.
-This partnership gave merchants using Versapay's proprietary platform preferential pricing in an effort to help drive new credit card usage in markets traditionally limited by low margins and that was historically cheque-driven.

-Referral and Processing Agreement with Toronto Dominion Bank

-In May 2013, Versapay announced a referral and processing agreement with TD Merchant Services, an operating division of TD Bank.
-This relationship allowed Versapay to process business-to-business electronic payment methods on Versapay's cloud-based payment processing service.
-The service is to be offered to North American Merchants sourced by TD and Versapay.